jpmonettas/clograms/README.md

 ### Search

 You can add nodes to your diagram by using the top bar search.
 If you remember the name of a function, namespace, project, spec or whatever you can type it there.
-Once you select a option, the node will be added to the center of the diagram.
+Once you select an option, the node will be added to the center of the diagram.

 ### Nodes